Tarkhiz-Studio/project-s/README.md

 ## This is just a experiment with pure JavaScript"ing".

 #### Please, do not sell or download this from another website.
-If you haven't, visit us at: [https://discord.gg/](our discord) and help us.
+If you haven't, visit us at: [our discord](https://discord.gg/BsecSt7kbu) and help us.

 A shortly thanks to all collaborators,